top of page

 BONANZA

-One of Lynches party then found a cricket ball sized chunk of Quartz stone heavy with nuggety Gold in a tributary to the lower Queen River.
-A Gold bearing quartzite ore body was identified and pegged, Lynch set off to file the claim and the King River Gold Mining Company was floated soon after.
+One of Lynches party then found a cricket ball sized chunk of Quartz stone laced with nuggety Gold in a tributary to the lower Queen River.
+A Gold quartzite ore body was identified and pegged, Lynch set off to file the claim and the King River Gold Mining Company was floated soon after.

-The Lynch/Currie route delineation to the King River crossing is drawn and labelled on this early sketch map
+Lynch and Curries route delineation to the King River crossing is drawn and labelled on this early sketch map

 PINERS & MINERS